-Furthermore, since the outbreak of the Covid-19 pandemic in 2020, corporates have been shoring up their balance sheets and are in much better shape as a result.
+In addition, investors should bear in mind that since the outbreak of the Covid-19 pandemic in 2020, corporates have been shoring up their balance sheets and are in much better shape as a result.

 The figure below uses the analogy of an aircraft cockpit to show the three engines of bond returns for euro and global corporate bonds, based on the reference indices.
-Rates were not in our favor during February, but on a positive note, the year-to-date carry remains pretty decent.
-On the right, spread tightening was quite pronounced, helping the total returns remain positive.

 Global investment-grade corporate bonds from developed markets had a phenomenal start to 2023 as investors poured record sums into high-grade corporate bonds.

 This trend has slowed down to some extent, given the woes in the US regional banking segment.
 Overall, though, we think the whole US banking sector should be able to weather the volatility seen in March.
 Once volatility is well digested, the wider credit spreads should attract renewed interest in global credit.
 Issuance volumes of corporate bonds have been materially lower during the month of March but are likely to pick up again in the coming weeks.

 With yields and spreads at elevated levels, we believe the market offers increased dispersion.
 Credit spreads have recently started to trade outside of the ninetieth percentile trading range for almost the last 10 years, and some sub-sectors, such as financials versus non-financials, do trade at a multi-year wide.
 Overall, this should attract interest in the asset class in the short term before we get more clarity regarding the most recent macro data.